berkes/berkes.github.com/_posts/2012-08-03-git-deploy-or-how-i-learned-to-stop-worrying-and-love-deployment.markdown

 ### Deploy.
 Just do it.
 I write my blog in [Jekyll](http://jekyllrb.com/), where publishing a new article is a deployment.
-I don't blog that often, but experiencing how simple and fast deployments are, has brought some if my deployment-fear down.
+I don't blog that often, but experiencing how simple and fast deployments are, has brought some of my deployment-fear down.

 For the other systems, I use